mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 198 - Hidden Assumptions/readme.md

 # Tags

 - Coupling

 # Conclusion

 Hidden assumptions can be difficult to identify and can lead to bugs, security vulnerabilities, and usability issues.

-To mitigate these risks, software developers should be aware of their assumptions and biases, engage with users to understand their needs and expectations, and thoroughly test their software in various scenarios to uncover hidden assumptions and edge cases.
+To mitigate these risks, software developers should be aware of their assumptions and biases.

+Developers also need to engage with users to understand their needs and expectations.

+They must test their software in various scenarios to uncover hidden assumptions and edge cases.

 # Relations